 Step 3: Meaningful Rewards

-This is where most wellness programs fail-they offer t-shirts and water bottles instead of real financial value.
+Most wellness programs fail here: they offer t-shirts instead of real money.
 Here's a better model:

 - 30-day compliance: $25 in spendable FSA Store credit